devhubapp/devhub/README.md

 - **Enhanced notifications**: See all the relevant information before opening the notification, like issue/pull request status, comment content, release description, etc.;
 - **Sanely watch repositories**: Keep up to date with repositories activities without using the `watch` feature so your notifications don't get cluttered;
 - **Stalker mode**: Follow user activities without using the `follow` button and see activities that GitHub doesn't show on your feed, like issue comments and pushed commits;
-- **Dashboard spier**: See the GitHub dashboard from other users (their home screen) so you can discover new interesting people and repositories;
+- **Dashboard spier**: See other users' home screen (their GitHub dashboard) so you can discover new interesting people and repositories;
 - **Save for later**: Save any activity or notification for later, so you don't forget to get back to them;
 - **Theme support**: Choose between 6 light or dark themes;
-- **And more!**: Light/Dark theme support, native apps, keyboard shortcuts, open source, ...
+- **And more!**: Native apps, keyboard shortcuts, open source, modern tech stack, ...

 <br/>